tap52384/docker-multi-php/README.md

 > You also have the option to remove the images if necessary using `--rmi type`.

 #### Switch PHP version with a single command
+`docker-compose down && docker-compose build --build-arg PHP_VERSION=5.6 && docker-compose up -d`

+#### Switch PHP version with a single command & delete intermediate images (good for debugging)
-`docker-compose down && docker-compose build --build-arg PHP_VERSION=7.0 && docker-compose up -d`
+`docker-compose down && docker-compose build --no-cache --force-rm --build-arg PHP_VERSION=5.6 && docker-compose up -d`

+#### Open a shell into an Alpine Linux container without Bash
+`docker exec -it CONTAINER /bin/sh`

+> Alpine Docker images do not have bash installed by default.
+You can use the
+> following command to install it: `RUN apk add --no-cash bash`

 ### Download